A guide to climate-friendly eating

 Dr. Isabell Riedl has been working as a sustainability officer and in communications at Werner Lampert GmbH since 2012.
 She studied ecology with a focus on nature and landscape conservation and tropical ecology at the University of Vienna.
 She wrote her dissertation on the importance of tree rows in agricultural areas for forest birds in Costa Rica.
 Throughout her life, she has been particularly committed to ecological sustainability.
 She is part of the editorial team of the online magazine "Nachhaltigkeit.
 Rethink."

-Read more articles in the climate crisis focus and find out how you can drive climate protection forward.
+Read more articles in our climate crisis focus section now and find out how you can promote climate protection.

 Write a comment